-On December 7, 2021, BigBear.ai entered into a new senior Credit Agreement with Bank of America, N.A., providing BigBear.ai with a \$50.0 million senior secured revolving credit facility (the "Senior Revolver").
-Proceeds from the Senior Revolver will be used to fund working capital needs, capital expenditures, and other general corporate purposes.
+On December 7, 2021, BigBear.ai entered into a new senior credit agreement with Bank of America, N.A. (the "Bank of America Credit Agreement"), providing BigBear.ai with a \$50.0 million senior secured revolving credit facility (the "Senior Revolver").
+Proceeds from the Senior Revolver will be used to fund working capital expenditures, and other general corporate purposes.
 The Senior Revolver matures on December 7, 2025.

-The Senior Revolver includes borrowing capacity available for letters of credit and for borrowings onsame-day notice, referred to as the "swing loans."
+The Senior Revolver includes borrowing capacity available for letters of credit and for borrowings on same-day notice, referred to as the "swing loans."
 Any issuance of letters of credit or making of a swing loan will reduce the amount available under the revolving credit facility.
 BigBear.ai may increase the commitments under the Senior Revolver in an aggregate amount of up to the greater of \$18.8 million or 100% of consolidated adjusted EBITDA plus any additional amounts so long as certain conditions, including compliance with the applicable financial covenants for such period, in each case on a pro forma basis, are satisfied.

-The Credit Agreement requires BigBear.ai to meet certain financial and other covenants.
+The Bank of America Credit Agreement requires BigBear.ai to meet certain financial and other covenants.
 As of December 31, 2021, BigBear.ai was in compliance with the covenant requirements.